marvalarva2929/marvalarva2929/README.md

 ### Competitive Programming

+#### USACO

 In regards to competitive programming, you can see my codeforces profile here: https://codeforces.com/profile/marvalarva2929.

 I'm also ranked Silver in USACO (http://usaco.org/), an extremely prestigious competitive programming competition!

+#### Cybersecurity

+I compted in the PicoCTF 2023 competition, ranking within the top 100 teams in the US.
+It was a great experience and I'm excited to do even better next year!

 ### Robotics